DanielKnafel/Advanced-Programming-2/README.md

 2. Second file is an abnormal flight which means a flight with anomaly, flawed flight.
 This time we supposed to detect the anomalies, based on what we learned before.

 ## Explanation of folders and main files structure
-In the master we have the following files:
+In branch master we have these files:

 ![folders](https://raw.githubusercontent.com/DanielKnafel/Advanced-Programming-2/master/images/folders.png)